Kern Valley

 Kern Valley Substation History

-The Kern Valley Substation Area is made up of the Kern Valley, with Lake Isabella as the main attraction, the Greenhorn Mountains, the Piute Mountains, Havilah, which was the original county seat, portions of the Breckenridge Mountains, the upper Kern Canyon, and the South Fork Area of the Kern River.
+The substation's jurisdiction includes the Kern River Valley, with Lake Isabella as the main attraction, Greenhorn and Piute Mountains, Havilah, which was the original county seat, parts of the Breckenridge Mountains, the Upper Kern Canyon, and the South Fork Area of the Kern River.
 The area is diverse in that some of the oldest cattle ranches in Kern County are located here, along with the surrounding forests and the large tourist industry.

 Civilian Services Unit